-EAST RUTHERFORD, New Jersey — Eli Manning didn't ask the New York Giants to make him the NFL's highest-paid quarterback.
+EAST RUTHERFORD, New Jersey — Eli Manning signed a four-year, $84 million contract extension with the New York Giants on Friday.